FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-09-28-What-Is-BitTorrent?.md

 ### Put A Ring On It

 It turns out we're in luck!
 We notice that the site is also hosting a torrent of the file.
-All we have to do is download the torrent, fire up our old torrenting software, and BAM we have the 50gb file in only 1 hour.
+All we have to do is download the torrent, fire up our old torrenting software, and BAM we have the 20gb file in only 30 minutes.
+Ok, I guess the article is done.
+Thanks for reading!

+"Wait!
+What happened!?"